Domtar Nekoosa Sees Results with Mid-State’s Workforce Training

 Promising Early Results

 And those leadership skills are on the rise.
-Since the supervisory training series kicked off in January, Domtar’s HR department has noticed an increase in proactive calls from supervisors who are now working on issues they might not have comfortable confronting before.
+Since the supervisory training series kicked off in January, Domtar’s HR department has noticed an increase in proactive calls from supervisors who are now working on issues they might not have felt comfortable confronting before.

 “The growing confidence of these frontline leaders is clear,” Havlovic said.
 “And we’ve heard from the instructor that an average of three to five students stick around at the end of each class session to talk through questions they have.
 It speaks volumes that they are comfortable enough to stay around and spend extra time when they could just head home after class.”